Invisible Braces and Aligners: Types & Comparisons

 Table of Contents

-Today, there are many clear and invisible teeth straightening choices on the market, including clear removable aligners, clear (ceramic) braces, and lingual braces.
+Today, there are many clear aligners, and clear and lingual braces to choose from including clear removable aligners, clear (ceramic) braces, and lingual braces.

 What are Invisible Braces & Clear Aligners?